woojiahao/Taiga/docs/creating_commands.md

 To overload the command, just name the new command to be the same as the original and then, modify the behavior and arguments list.

+### Multi-Args
+Taiga supports the use of multi-args at the same position in an argument list.

+The class `ArgumentMix` provides such a feature and it expects a list of the potential arguments that will be given to that position.

+The argument types passed to the constructor of an ArgumentMix must all be unique, otherwise a `CommandException` is thrown.

 ## New Argument Type
 ### Structure